-Generally I need everything that I will need to write you a strong letter at least two weeks before it is due.
-This means that you should ask me if I will be able to write a letter 3-4 weeks ahead of the due date, so that if I am not able to write for you you can approach other profs.
-I am occasionally able to meet last-minute requests, and it is fine to ask me if I’m able to write for you with less lead-time but you should not count on it.
+Generally, you should submit everything that I will need to write you a strong letter at least two weeks before it is due.
+This means that you should ask me if I will be able to write a letter 3-4 weeks ahead of the due date.
+That way, if I am not able to write a recommendation for you you can approach other profs.
+I am occasionally able to meet last-minute requests, and it is fine to ask me for a letter with less lead-time, but you should not count on it.

 What materials should you send?

 After I have agreed to write for you (even if you have already sent me some of this in your initial request), please send the following:

 - A list of the programs or funding opportunities to which you’re applying, noting the deadlines for each and whether there are specific forms that I will need to fill out.